Traditional, Pre-licensure B.S.N. Program

 Program Student Learning Outcomes: The following program student learning outcomes extend the mission statement and reflect current expectations of Bachelor of Science in Nursing (B.S.N.) programs.
 The B.S.N.
 Program Student Learning Outcomes (SLOs) are in alignment with the MHU Student Learning Outcomes.

-Program SLO 4: Students will model the importance of ethics, moral character, altruism, and social justice in the nursing profession.
+- Students will apply ethics, moral character, altruism, and social justice in the nursing profession.

-Program SLO 5: Students will comprehend the role of gender, race/ethnicity, genomics/genetics, and environment on health promotion and disease prevention.
+- Students will evaluate the role of gender, race/ethnicity, genomics/genetics, and environment on health promotion and disease prevention.

-Program SLO 9: Students will relate policy, finance, and regulatory environments to healthcare delivery.
+- Students will apply policy, finance, and regulatory environments to healthcare delivery.

-Program SLO 10: Students will integrate advanced knowledge, self-discovery, team dynamics, and experience acquired through the B.S.N. program to success on the NCLEX-RN and further into the workplace.
+- Students will synthesize advanced knowledge, self-discovery, team dynamics, and experience acquired through the BSN program.

 Admissions Criteria – must be accepted to the University and have a Student ID number to apply to the Judge-McRae School of Nursing .